 A rumble of voices, familiar to the two of them shook the floor.
 Dipper gasped and glanced at the door, shocked at the escalation growing below.

 "I..."
 Mabel said, her voice mildly shaking," I think mom and dad are going to break up."

 Then the arguments began.
 They were subtle at first, but grew stronger and more personal each time.
-Dipper, in the two weeks they had been back had locked himself in his room to avoid the dangers below.
+Dipper, in the two weeks they had been back, had locked himself in his room to avoid the dangers of arguments below.
 Mabel had tried, forever the optimist, weathering the storm.
 Dipper wasn't sure anymore if their parents got along that much.
 He even wondered if they had been shipped to Grunkle Stans' for the pure reason to avoid possible problems and seeing the parents argue through the summer.
 He almost wanted to ask Stan if he knew anything about this.